saurabhvartak1982/aksupgradeguidance/aksupgradedoc.md

 This upgrade type is related to the OS security fixes or kernel updates for the Nodes in the AKS NodePool.
 Some of these updates require a node reboot to complete the process.
 AKS doesn't automatically reboot these Linux nodes to complete the update process.
 Open-source solutions like KURED to manage the auto-reboot of a particular Node.
 More information on KURED here - https://github.com/kubereboot/kured <br />
 More information on the Node OS security and kernel updates here - https://learn.microsoft.com/en-us/azure/aks/node-updates-kured <br /> <br />

 Generally, the type of upgrade will determine the frequency of upgrade operations, and any complexity that arises during the upgrade.
 When you need to upgrade either of the resources - the process will be similar.
-Irrespective of the type of upgrade - we recommend that you follow the following sections in order to upgrade of your kubnernetes clusters
+Irrespective of the type of upgrade - we recommend that you follow the following sections in order to upgrade of your AKS clusters.

 ## Prepare for Upgrade

 AKS upgrades are usually a very seamless affair.
-Due to the resiliency built inside of AKS, and the way AKS upgrade works, one can be assured of minimal impact to their applications during upgrades.
+Due to the resiliency built inside of AKS and the way AKS upgrade works, one can be assured of minimal impact to their applications during upgrades.
 However, there can be edge scenarios that may result in issues arising out of upgrades.
 Hence it is important that when you decide of your upgrade process - you will need to put some thoughts into how you will be executing the upgrades.
 Some of the decision criteria for performing upgrades are -

 ### Upgrade Type